 How to cite this article:

-Rohan D’ Costa and Dr. Gajanana Prabhu B. Exploring relationship between measured and perceived flexibility of high school students.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 1072-1074.
+Rohan D’ Costa, Dr. Gajanana Prabhu B. Exploring relationship between measured and perceived flexibility of high school students.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):1072-1074.